carabina/AERecord/README.md

 # AERecord
-**Super awesome CoreData wrapper written in Swift**
+**Super awesome Core Data wrapper for iOS written in Swift**

-Why do we need yet another one CoreData wrapper?
+Why do we need yet another one Core Data wrapper?
 You tell me!

 >Inspired by many different (spoiler alert) magical solutions, I needed something which combines complexity and functionality just the way I want.
-All of that boilerplate for setting up of CoreData stack can be packed in one reusable and customizible line of code, and it should be.
+All of that boilerplate for setting up of Core Data stack can be packed in one reusable and customizible line of code, and it should be.
 Passing the right `NSManagedObjectContext` all accross the project, worrying about threads and stuff, shouldn't really be my concern in every single project.